 Marshfield Veterinary Service will suggest a vaccination protocol that will fit the lifestyle and age of your cat.
 Each vaccine is beneficial in preventing infectious diseases .
 Some vaccine options are:

 Rabies is a disease that attacks the nervous system.
-Some symptoms of Rabies could be aggression, incoordination or stumbling.
+Some symptoms of Rabies could be drooling, aggression, seizures, lethargy and lack of coordination.
 The Rabies vaccine is given at 12 weeks of age or older followed by boosters every 1-3 years and is required by most municipalities.

 This vaccine is commonly referred to as the distemper vaccine which contains a combination of viruses or bacteria that immunize against several diseases.
 This FVRCP vaccine can be given at 8 weeks of age or older and consists of 2-3 injections given 3-4 weeks apart followed by boosters every 1-3 years.